The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Eigenfunctions of the Operator and Their Properties

-Let the equation~\eqref{eq:020} with fixed parameters $\llll, \lambda, \mu $ such that $\lambda+\mu^2\not=0$ be given.
-Then one can resolve Eq.{~}\eqref{eq:030} with respect to $\omega$ (the scaling parameter in \eqref{eq:010}), i.e.\ select it obeying the equation
+Let the equation~\eqref{eq:050} with fixed parameters $\llll, \lambda, \mu $ such that $\lambda+\mu^2\not=0$ be given.
+Then one can resolve Eq.{~}\eqref{eq:060} with respect to $\omega$ (the scaling parameter in \eqref{eq:030}), i.e.\ select it obeying the equation

-With such $\omega$, we define the operator $\opC$ by the formula \eqref{eq:010} and assume that it acts on the space $\mathbf\Omega$ of solutions to Eq.{~}\eqref{eq:020}.
-In view of the lemma \ref{l:040}, an eigenfunction of the operator $\opC$ belonging to $\mathbf\Omega$ may correspond either to the eigenvalue $+1$ or to the eigenvalue $-1$.
+Given such $\omega$, we define the operator $\opC$ by the formula \eqref{eq:030} treated ``as it stands'' in vicinity of $z=1$ and assume that it acts on the linear space $\mathbf\Omega$ of solutions to Eq.{~}\eqref{eq:050}.
+In view of the lemma \ref{l:020}, an eigenfunction of the operator $\opC$ belonging to $\mathbf\Omega$ may only correspond to either the eigenvalue $+1$ or to the eigenvalue $-1$.
 We denote such eigenfunctions (if they exist) by the the symbols $\EEpm{+}$ and $\EEpm{-}$, respectively.

-One has the following important statements. \begin{lemma} \\[-1em] \begin{itemize} \item If a solution $\somEE=\somEE(z)$ to Eq.{~}\eqref{eq:020} is an eigenfunction of the operator $\opC$ then it solves the Cauchy problem for this equation with initial data obeying one of the two constraints
+The following simple but important statements hold true. \begin{lemma} \\[-1em] \begin{itemize} \item If a solution $\somEE=\somEE(z)$ to Eq.{~}\eqref{eq:050} is an eigenfunction of the operator $\opC$ then it solves the Cauchy problem for this equation posed at $z=1$ with the initial data obeying one of the two constraints

-These correspond to the eigenvalues $\pm1$, respectively. \item The eigenfunctions $\EEpm{\pm} $, if exist, obey the constraint
+These correspond to the eigenvalues $\pm1$, respectively. \item The eigenfunctions $\EEpm{\pm} $, if exist, obey the functional equation

-\end{itemize} \end{lemma} \begin{corollary} \\[-1ex] \begin{itemize} \item $\EEpm{\pm}(1)\not=0$ for any eigenfunction of the operator $\opC$. \item There may exist not more than two, up to constant factors, eigenfunctions of the operator $\opC$ with eigenvalues $\pm1$ (which, if exist, are linear independent, obviously). \end{itemize} \end{corollary} Accordingly, the functions $\EEpm{\pm}$ would provide the basis of the linear space $\mathbf\Omega$. \begin{proof}[Lemma proof] In accordance with lemma \ref{l:020}, each eigenfunction of the operator $\opC$ verifies Eq.{~}\eqref{eq:020}.
+\end{itemize} \end{lemma} \begin{corollary} \\[-1ex] \begin{itemize} \item $\EEpm{\pm}(1)\not=0$ for any eigenfunction of the operator $\opC$. \item There may exist not more than two, up to constant factors, eigenfunctions of the operator $\opC$; their eigenvalues are distinct and amount to $\pm1$. \end{itemize} \end{corollary} Accordingly, the two eigenfunctions $\EEpm{\pm}$ are linearly independent and hence provide the basis of the linear space $\mathbf\Omega$ of solutions to Eq.{~}\eqref{eq:050}. \begin{proof}[Lemma proof] In accordance with lemma \ref{l:020}, each eigenfunction of the operator $\opC$ verifies Eq.{~}\eqref{eq:050}.
 Next, by definition, the property of being an eigenfunction of $\opC$ with the eigenvalue either $+1$ or $-1$ is equivalent to the equalities